 Unfortunately the MIPCC concept does have drawbacks.
 First the increased weight of the oxygen and water carried increases the vehicle size.
 Also these propellants have to be stored in separate tanks and therefore further increase the vehicle dry weight.
 Also the I{sp} of the engines cannot be computed from a simple translation of the TBEAT data.
 As the tanked water and oxidizer flow rate increases, the I{sp} of the engine must be adjusted to account for the additional mass flow.
-This was accomplished by first calculating the MIPCC propellant flow rate as a function of SLS fuel flow rate according to Figure 10.
-This data was then curve fit so the MIPCC propellant flow rate of the data, but for the initial water injection profile a cubic polynomial was used to fit the data.
-These curve fits are also provided in Figure 10.
-The result of this translation is a MIPCC thrust and I{sp} as a function of flight Mach and altitude.
-It should be noted that the percentage of LOX in the MIPCC flow is determined by oxidation limits of the F-100 turbofans.
-Therefore an upper limit of 23% of the total flow of incoming air was set.
-This percentage of LOX by weight was used since that approximated the amount of oxygen in standard air.
+This was accomplished by first calculating the MIPCC propellant flow rate as a function of SLS fuel flow rate according to Figure 14.
+This data was then curve fit so the MIPCC propellant flow rate could be calculated at every Mach number and altitude.
+This curve fit was broken up into four regions two for each type of tanked MIPCC propellant.
+In three of the four cases a linear fit produced a good representation of the data.
+These curve fits are also provided in Figure

+14. The new I{sp} of the MIPCC engine can then be calculated from the fuel flow rate (TBEAT I{sp}) and Equation 1.